Welcome

 -

-Welcome: A welcome panel with links to user and device configuration.
-It also contains the essential fields for linking your system to your casasmooth account:
+Welcome: a home panel with links to user and device settings.
+It also contains the essential fields to link your system to your casasmooth account:

 -